PTI Government Makes Model To Attract Foreign Investment: Spokesperson - UrduPoint

 PTI Government Makes Model To Attract Foreign Investment: Spokesperson

-Spokesperson to Prime Minister on Trade and Investment for the UK and Europe, Sahibzada Amir Jahangir on Thursday said Pakistan Tehreek e- Insaf (PTI) government had made a model to attract foreign investors in the country
+Spokesperson to Prime Minister on Trade and Investment for the UK and Europe, Sahibzada Amir Jahangir has said Pakistan Tehreek-e-Insaf (PTI) government had made a model to attract foreign investors in the country

+ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Aug, 2019 ) :Spokesperson to Prime Minister on Trade and Investment for the UK and Europe, Sahibzada Amir Jahangir has said Pakistan Tehreek-e-Insaf (PTI) government had made a model to attract foreign investors in the country.

 Talking to ptv news, he said that cheap labour of 100 million youth was available in the country besides lot of natural resources.
 International companies like Indoforce were willing to invest in Pakistan, he added.